ZanattaMichael/SelMVP/README.md

 # About

 - Automates MVP Submissions using the Portal.
-- Required for Non-MVP nominees, since API is unavailable.
+- Required for Non-MVP nominees since API is unavailable.
 - Written in a custom DSL (Domain Specific Language)

 ## Requirements